MarsLyceum/nexus/README.md

 # Hephaestus

-An app that connects people with shared hobbies.
+An app that provides a way to meet new friends, do group activities, and connect with people you already know.

 ## Setup